kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 - When multiple threads are involved, it's crucial to synchronize access to shared resources.
 There are bugs and erros such as label `+1` still displaying after block is destroyed, ball penetrating through blocks frequently, concurrent errors etc
 - The issues occur due to lack of synchronization in the code, multiple threads access shared data wihtout proper synchronization
 2. **Timeline Integration in `GameEngine` class**:
-- JavaFX Timeline is designed to work well with the UI thread ensures that the animations itself run on the UI thread, making it easier to handle animations and updates in a graphicacl user interface and eliminating the need for explicit synchronization in many cases.
+- JavaFX Timeline is designed to work well with the UI thread ensures animations itself run on the UI thread, making it easier to handle animations and updates in a graphicacl user interface and eliminating the need for explicit synchronization in many cases.
 - However, ball penetration through blocks issue is reduced but not resolved due to the logic of collision.

 ### Bug after Timeline integration